Subdivision 1.Definitions. (a) The definitions in this subdivision apply to this section.

 (d) Health care facility or organization means a health care facility licensed under chapter 144 or 144A, or a charitable organization.

-(e) Health care provider means a physician licensed under chapter 147, physician assistant registered and practicing under chapter 147A, nurse licensed and registered to practice under chapter 148, or dentist or dental hygienist licensed under chapter 150A.
+(e) Health care provider means a physician licensed under chapter 147, physician assistant registered and practicing under chapter 147A, nurse licensed and registered to practice under chapter 148, or dentist, dental hygienist, or dental therapist licensed under chapter 150A, or an advanced dental therapist licensed and certified under chapter 150A.

 (f) Health care services means health promotion, health monitoring, health education, diagnosis, treatment, minor surgical procedures, the administration of local anesthesia for the stitching of wounds, and primary dental services, including preventive, diagnostic, restorative, and emergency treatment.
 Health care services do not include the administration of general anesthesia or surgical procedures other than minor surgical procedures.